accodeing/fortnox-api/README.md

 otherwise you need to start over again with the [Initialization](#initialization).

-Note that when the gem fetches new tokens, both the client id and client secret are required to generate the authorization headers for that request.
-Therefore, the gem needs access to those values as well.

 ## Get tokens

 There's a script in `bin/get_tokens` to issue valid access and refresh tokens.